aigna3/Dynamic-Violin-Fingerboard-Attachment/README.md

 ## Week 11: 2026-04-06 - 2026-04-10
 Developing code to determine which note is correct.
 Since it is touch-based, it would be difficult to determine whether a user is playing correctly first time so it is time-based.
 I utilized the millis() function to record the time that the note is loaded onto LEDs and give the user within 2 seconds to play the correct note.
 If the user finds the correct potentiometer placement for each note within that time interval, then it will be marked as correct.
 I am also looking at optical recognition software applications on GitHub we could possibly use to convert sheet music into MIDI or binary files.
-This is a reach goal, so it can possibly be attempted once the required goals have been met.
+This is a reach goal, so it can possibly be attempted once the required goals have been me.